isomerpages/ema-pl/_programmes/internships.md

 Our internship programme provides you with the perfect opportunity to experience what it’s like to be in the Power sector, whether you’re a fresh graduate dipping your toes into the working world or a working professional looking for a mid-career switch.

-Deposit your resume, indicate your period of availability and get ready to go full steam ahead<a href="#NearHyperLinkLoginSingPass"> here!</a>
+Deposit your resume, indicate your period of availability and get ready to go full steam ahead!

 ### Sponsoring Organisations
 <table class="no-border">